khannasahab/beautiful-jekyll/blogs/android/_posts/2018-04-07-mastering-android-themes-chapter-1.md

 share_request: true
 ---

 Who does not want to style their Android app?
 Unfortunately there are very few resources available online to learn styling and theming.
 I thought to share something simple yet powerful.
+This is chapter 1 of [Series](/blogs/android/mastering-android-themes).

 {: .box-note}
 For the sake of this series, lets divide developers in 4 categories.
 Novice, Competent, Expert and Master.
 In this series, we will explain the path an Android developer takes from novice to master and we will make you master today.